bertholdm/TextDiff/README.md

 Installation:
 -------------
 Download the attached zip file and install the plugin as described in the plugins thread on mobileread.
+You need to add the calibre path to your $PATH variable.

 To report Bugs and suggestions:
 -------------------------------